Your podcast has listeners. but Your book has believers. ✨

 They’ll book a call with you just to confirm what they know to be true.

 Not followers.
 Not engagement rates.
 Not a verified badge.
-Not another podcast episode drowning in a sea of them.
+Not another podcast episode drowning in a sea of amateurs promoting another podcast.

 Your book is the permanent, unshakeable perception that you’re the authority.